denismm/mystical_ps/README.md

 name examples

 ### Standard Sigils
 Many built-in operators have been given their own sigils.
-These are used in place of the text of the operator.
+These are used in place of the text of the operator if it appears as a name or operator (but not if it appears as a string).
 I have generally made these sigils based on the initial of the command and an illustration of the concept, though in some cases I have taken a more fully illustrative route or created some standard visual language.

 in order from ps ref